Notebook Cover

 The identity of the Cabineers, one of the all-time vintage vocal harmony groups has been a mystery over the years.
 Admired by collectors today, all but one of their platters were recorded on good old "Big Ten Inch" 78 rpm.

-The Cleveland Cabineers - 1940 Was the group originally from Cleveland?
+The Cleveland Cabineers - 1939 The Cleveland Cabineers - 1940 Was the group originally from Cleveland?
 That was the foundation of the earliest rumors, and it has some truth and more than a little mystery to it.
 The March 23, 1940 issue of The Cleveland Call ran a photo of: "A group of young Clevelanders who make up The Cabineers Quartet, heard every Sunday over station WTAM (Cleveland) of the National Broadcasting System."
 The blurb went on to say that the Cabineers were scheduled to leave in two weeks (that is, April, 1940) to do a series of programs for NBC in New York, followed by a tour of the East and the South.
 At this point, the group was said to have been singing together for five years.
 The members were given as: Raymond Walker (first tenor), Clarence Roberts (second tenor), Aaron Hopkins (baritone), and Emory Hopkins (bass).
 As far as is known, this group never recorded (at least not as "The Cabineers").
+They were heard over WTAM from at least July 1939 through September 1940.
+However, based on an article in the September 7, 1939 Cleveland Call And Post, they seem to have been a gospel group.

 The New York Cabineers - 1941 Whatever happened to that group remains a mystery.
 What we do have, however, is a picture of "The Cabineers" in the April 26, 1941 edition of The New York Amsterdam News entitled "Popular Over Airlanes."
 The photo, three guys and a gal, identifies: William Westbrook (the founder of the group), Maggie Furman (alto), Count Cablo (baritone and arranger), and Matthew "Matt" McKinney (bass).
 A small blurb tells the reader that they "... are doing a swell job over radio station WINS, appearing over the airlanes every day (Monday through Friday) at 5:30 p.m.
 The group's fan mail indicates they are popular in Harlem."

 So what happened to the other Cabineers?
 Did they get to New York and find out that there was another group with the same name?
 Did they return to Cleveland and give up singing?
 Did they change their name?
 One thing is certain: it's the Bill Westbrook group that cuts all Cabineers records from 1941 through 1952 (that is, all the known ones).
 While the personnel changed a bit over the years, all Cabineers records have Bill Westbrook and Margaret "Maggie" Furman (whom Bill eventually married).
 Presumably this group was named after the hit 1940 play, "Cabin In The Sky" (starring Ethel Waters), but it's not clear what the Cleveland group was named for.
-(A third group, 1938's Cabin Boys, may have been named after the song they recorded for Decca: "My Cabin Of Dreams.")
+(A third group was the Cabin Boys from Chicago, who had a single session for Decca in late 1937.)

 Decca Records files show that the Westbrook group was signed sometime in late 1940.
 Their recording career officially began on December 11 of that year, when they cut four sides: "How Was I To Know," "Lindy," "Let The Party Go On," and "Sweet Louise."
 All of these feature Bill Westbrook on tenor lead.